rebelsky/csc207c/_labs/iterators.md

-Write a new class with a `main` method that creates a priority queue of strings that is ordered by string length, adds a few strings, and then remove sthe strings.
+Write a new class with a `main` method that creates a priority queue of strings that is ordered by string length, adds a few strings, and then removes the strings.

 You may use either `java.util.PriorityQueue` or `BuiltinPriorityQueue` for your priority queue.